Reds vs. Giants Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- Logan Webb (8-7) will take the mound for the Giants, his 20th start of the season.
+- The Giants will hand the ball to Ross Stripling (0-2) for his ninth start of the season.

+- Stripling has not earned a quality start in eight starts this season.

+- In eight starts this season, Stripling has lasted five or more innings three times, with an average of 3.5 innings per appearance.

 |Opponent